 The portable generator requires a manual start from you by using the pull cord so there’s some work required on your end.

-You never want to start your portable generator in a severe rainfall or if it’s snowing without any cover shielding it because you should never run your portable generator indoors due to the potentially dangerous fumes.
+You never want to start your portable generator in severe rainfall or if it’s snowing without any cover shielding it because you should never run your portable generator indoors due to the potentially dangerous fumes.

 Standby Generators are permanently installed by a company that hires out and sells generators or a licensed electrician.
 The design inside the Standby Generators allows it to start automatically when the power goes down giving it an advantage over your portable generator.